jancaquest/jancaquest.github.io/_posts/2020-01-15-i-want-to-play-a-game.md

 Hello, Janca.

 For a long time you've taken advantage of your friends, drank their coffee and bummed cigarettes off them.
-Day after day you've stretched the limits of their patience and self control, but today you will start paying them back.
+Day after day you've stretched the limits of their patience and self control; it is time that you too learn those limits.

 I want to play a game.